 |Marketing & Management (any 2 courses)||BUSN 2380 Principles of Marketing (3 credits)|

 - Teachers may call 615-230-3741 or email email@example.com to schedule a test.
-A completed Permission Form, high school transcript, and a check or money order (no cash) is required to schedule testing.
-We will email study material for test(s) students will be taking.
+A completed application for Dual Credit, a Permission to Test Form and a high school transcript are required to schedule testing.
+We will email study material to the high school instructor for test(s) students will be taking.
 The college study materials plus any materials the high school teacher provides should be mastered thoroughly before the students actually test.
-All tests are multiple choice and most require approximately one hour each (INFS 1010 require 90 minutes)